grikdotnet/docker_articles/en/docker1.md

 ```

-Here you can see same kernel, memory, filesystem, but distributives, libraries, processes and users are different.
+Here you can see same kernel, memory, filesystem, but distributions, libraries, processes and users are different.
 Though, they can be same as well, if one whishes.

 **Docker is an object oriented design tool for an infrastructure.**